amplitude/Amplitude-Android/README.md

 A [demo application](https://github.com/amplitude/Android-Demo) is available to show a simple integration.

+See our [SDK documentation](https://rawgit.com/amplitude/Amplitude-Android/add_javadocs/javadoc/index.html) for a description of all available SDK methods.

 # Setup #
 1. If you haven't already, go to https://amplitude.com/signup and register for an account.
 Then, add an app.
 You will receive an API Key.